4/28/2020

 Bill Wheat

-No change in those factors.
+No change in those factors, Mike.
 Our volume increase on the home building side is one factor.
-Also, our mortgage company is now capturing, their capture rate of mortgages in the builder business has increased significantly over the last year or so.
-And so the mortgage loans held for mortgage originations volume by our mortgage company is much stronger than actually our home building revenues.
+Also, our mortgage company is now capturing their capture rate of mortgages in the builder business has increased significantly over the last year or so.
+And so the mortgage loans held for sale, the mortgage origination volume by our mortgage company is up significantly. much stronger than actually our home building revenues.

 speaker